 Moving Files Between CaptionMaker and MacCaption

-Due to the architectural differences in CaptionMaker and MacCaption, the project files are not cross-compatible.
+CaptionMaker can import MacCaption (.mcc) project files, but MacCaption cannot import CaptionMaker (.cap) project files.
 To move from one platform to another you'll need to export and then import in a format that is used by both.